crazy-canux/Blog/README.md

 # Canux's Blog

+Attention: this project already migrate from hexo to pelican.And will not update anymore.

 This is the backup data of my blog, build by hexo, named crazy-canux and deploy on github.

 [Blog](http://crazy-canux.github.io/)